As the various issues caused by our use of fossil fuels come to light, more is being done to find suitable alternatives.

 Furthermore, wood can be used to generate heat, while the steam produced by some forms of biomass can also power turbines to create energy.

 Biomass fuels are abundant.
-Much like with the sun and water, they can be found practically anywhere on the planet.
+Much like the sun and wind, they can be found practically anywhere on the planet.